How We Test Antivirus Software in 2023

 Summary

-Security features beyond malware protection, such as web protection, firewall, password manager, VPN, parental controls, identity theft protection, secure cloud storage, anti-ransomware, and dark web monitoring are explored in detail, providing insight into their importance in providing comprehensive cybersecurity.
+Security features beyond malware protection include web protection, firewall, password manager, VPN, parental controls, identity theft protection, secure cloud storage, anti-ransomware, and dark web monitoring.
+These are all tested in detail, as they are essential elements of modern and comprehensive security suites.

 Don’t become a victim of cybercrime.
 Protect your devices with the best antivirus software and your privacy with the best VPN service.